zng-ui/zng/TODO/_current.md

         - Pan or drag:
             - One finger, press, move.
         - All 3 can happen at the same time.
-            - Same event?
-        - Gestures can be ambiguous?
-           - `TOUCH_DOWN` in a button widget can be the start of a `TAP_EVENT` or of a pan gesture.
-           - If the button moves with the pan gesture the `TOUCH_UP` still completes the tap?
-           - Test what browsers do in this case.
     - Inertia:
         - A pan/drag can be "thrown".
             - One finger, press, move, release "while moving".